MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 **How is my time window?**

 Another interesting factor to take into account is the amount of time you have to buy the product for its original price.
-Let's take a look at the example on Figure 5, where we can see the time window where the products of the most wanted subtheme were available and by country.
+Let's take a look at the example in Figure 5, where we can see the time window in which the products of the most wanted subtheme were available and by country.
 {% include timewindow.html %}

 <center><small>Figure 5: time window were a product of Ultimate Collector Series was available</small></center>
 <br>

+Observing the graph, we can see how the average to buy a product is around 2-3 years, with the clear exception of [Death Star](https://www.brickeconomy.com/set/10188-1/lego-star-wars-death-star), which was realized in 2008 and was available for many years.

 <br>
 <br>